Audit Laws

 Ballot Protection

-Per NV Rev. Statute 293B.330 and NV Rev. Stat.
-293B.335, upon the closing of the polls, the election board secures all voting machines from further voting, accounts for all ballots at the polling location and seals the ballots to be delivered to the central counting place.
-The central ballot inspection board shall then move forward with their respective procedure.
-For more information on that procedure see, NV Rev. Stat.
-293B.365.
+According to Nev.
+Rev. Statute § 293B.330, upon the closing of the polls, the election board must secure all voting machines from further voting, transfer the ballots voted on voting machines to the required storage device, account for all ballots at the polling location, and seal the ballots to be delivered to the central counting place.
+At least two members of the election board—ideally of different parties—then deliver the sealed container to a receiving center or to the central counting place, as directed by the county clerk.
+Nev.
+Rev. Stat. § 293B.335.1.
+The central ballot inspection board then continues with their respective procedures.
+See generally Nev.
+Rev. Stat. § 293B.365.

 Additional Targeted Samples